 Most homes are built with 2x4 or 2x6 studs and studs can be found typically on the sides of windows or doors.
 Additionally, most outlets and light switches have a stud location on the right or left side.
 Lastly, any trim in the home (baseboards, crown molding, etc.) is usually nailed to a stud.
-Now that you have that base knowledge, let’s show you some tips on finding a stud without a stud finder.
+Now that you have that base knowledge, let’s show you some tips on how to find a stud without a stud finder.

 This method may seem a bit unorthodox but it works!
 You can use tape or even dental floss to drag a refrigerator magnet across the wall to find the stud.
 Wait until the magnet sticks to the wall and then….you have found your stud!
 Side note: The stronger the magnet, the better!